assistivecards/assistivecards-unity/README.md

 ## GetAvatarImage

-Returns a sprite corresponding to the avatarID data stored in PlayerPrefs.
+Retrieves a sprite corresponding to the avatarID data stored in PlayerPrefs.

 > Default value is "default".